fetch pre-requisites $ sudo apt-get install libpcap-dev syslinux # On ubuntu 16.04lts you need these as well $ sudo apt-get debootstrap genisoimage extlinux

 installs the packages in a temporary environment, and finally creates an ISO

 image.
 If all goes well, you should end up with a file called

 If everything worked right, you should have a file called

 the current directory.
 We can test it using minimega:

-Now, if you point your web browser at http://localhost:9001, you should be able to see minimega's web front-end.
+Start miniweb and then point your web browser to http://localhost:9001, you should be able to see minimega's web front-end.
 There should be one VM listed on the main page; click the screenshot to open a VNC session to it.

 Once you're in the VNC session, you will probably see a login prompt.
 Log in as